 13 – Watch the San Diego Symphony

-Taking place takes place each summer is the Bayside Summer Nights, which is a quintessential San Diego event series showcasing the amazing San Diego Symphony.
+Taking place takes place each summer is the Bayside Summer Nights, which is a quintessential San Diego event series showcasing the fantastic San Diego Symphony.
 It takes place along the active Embarcadero (#17 below) on the east side of San Diego Bay.

-The symphony features guest headliners, which previously have included legendary singers the likes of Tony Bennett and Diana Ross.
+The symphony features guest headliners, which previously have included legendary singers, the likes of Tony Bennett, and Diana Ross.
 The concert series kicks off during Independence Day weekend and continues through Labor Day.

 14 – Watch a Sunset at Torrey Pines State Natural Reserve

 A rocky natural reserve with scenic ocean views and landscapes that is great for a quick hike or multi-day of exploration.
-Torrey Pines is no secret and crowds flock here for a good reason.
+Torrey Pines is no secret, and crowds flock here for a good reason.
 The reserve is open from dusk ’til dawn 365 days a year, and all cars must pay an admission fee, which ranges from $10-20 depending on the day.